- Tulane University, Ecology and Evolutionary Biology, PhD, 2016-present

 - New Orleans, Louisiana:

-- 2018: I gave two workshops on the application GPS technology in conservation research at both the ‘Girls in STEM at Tulane’ and ‘Boys at Tulane in Science’ series at Tulane University that offer STEM experiences to 5-7th graders in the surrounding New Orleans area.
+- 2018-present: I have given workshops on the application GPS technology in conservation research at both the ‘Girls in STEM at Tulane’ (x2 times) and ‘Boys at Tulane in Science’ (x2) series at Tulane University that offer STEM experiences to 5-7th graders in the surrounding New Orleans area, starting in Spring 2018.

 - 2017: I gave three workshops to elementary school students at Audubon Charter School about the effects of climate change on Louisiana coasts.